soveran/clap/README.md

 Description
 -----------

 Clap is a small library that can be bundled with your command line application.
-It covers the simple case of executing code based on the flags or parameters passed, and it does so with just under 30 lines of code.
+It covers the simple case of executing code based on the flags or parameters passed.

 Usage
 -----

 Using Clap is simple: just pass `ARGV` and a hash of flags, and it will extract the arguments as needed.

 ``` ruby
 Clap.run ARGV,